 If you are interested in taking a web course, you should be aware that certain skills are necessary to succeed in this mode of learning.
-As a policy, students must have successfully completed at least 10 credit hours of college coursework before enrolling in online courses.
 You should possess fundamental computer and academic competencies, including:

 - 1. Good reading and writing skills

 - 2. Keyboarding skills

 - 3. Word processing skills

 - 4. Internet navigation skills

 - 5. E-mail sending and receiving skills

 - 6. Distance learning software skills (Web CT and Blackboard)